lore-blog/lore-blog.github.io/_posts/2019-06-18-gone-are-the-days-of-one-and-done.md

 Education, however, hasn’t kept pace with this new economic reality.
 The fixed set of steps to tick off from school through college does incredibly little to prepare workforce entrants for a world of work in which content and facts are outdated by the time you finish a three- or four-year degree.
 So, then, you might say, “why go to college anyway?
 Just learn on the job and take courses along the way.”
 That is a valid proposition; one with many potential outcomes.
 For some, college, indeed, is not necessary, amounting to a mis-direction of precious financial resources and time.
 Yet, for others, college represents a once-in-a-lifetime gift — that is, if, instead of focusing on memorizing facts and regurgitating content, they focus on establishing a foundation upon which to keep learning.

-In the second part of this article, I will discuss the reasons why the formal university experience still holds value for many.
+In the [second part](https://blog.lore.online/2019/07/02/gone-are-the-days-part2.html){:target="\_blank"} of this article, I will discuss the reasons why the formal university experience still holds value for many.